benjhess/node-packer/node/doc/api/http2.md

 actions typically taken through interactions with either the `Http2Server` or `Http2Stream` objects.

+User code will not create `Http2Session` instances directly.
+Server-side `Http2Session` instances are created by the `Http2Server` instance when a new HTTP/2 connection is received.
+Client-side `Http2Session` instances are created using the `http2.connect()` method.

 #### Http2Session and Sockets

 Every `Http2Session` instance is associated with exactly one [`net.Socket`][] or [`tls.TLSSocket`][] when it is created.
 When either the `Socket` or the `Http2Session` are destroyed, both will be destroyed.

-Because the of the specific serialization and processing requirements imposed by the HTTP/2 protocol, it is not recommended for user code to read data from or write data to a `Socket` instance bound to a `Http2Session`.
+Because of the specific serialization and processing requirements imposed by the HTTP/2 protocol, it is not recommended for user code to read data from or write data to a `Socket` instance bound to a `Http2Session`.
 Doing so can put the HTTP/2 session into an indeterminate state causing the session and